Temimichât-Ghallaman crater (Temimichat-Ghallaman crater)

-Crater is formed in crystalline bedrock – 3.5 billion years old Precambrian gneisses and gabro of Reguibat shield.
+Crater is formed in crystalline bedrock – 3.5 billion years old Precambrian gneisses and gabbro of Reguibat shield.

-Rims of crater are partly eroded, their height fluctuates from some meters to 35 m.
-Original circular form has been lost and now the crater looks rather hexagonal.
-Crater is filled with sediments – aeolian sand and silt.
+Rims of the crater are partly eroded, their height fluctuates from some meters to 35 m.
+The original circular form has been lost and now the crater looks rather hexagonal.
+The crater is filled with sediments – aeolian sand and silt.

 The origin of this crater is unclear.
-Meteorite impact is just one of possible explanations, although some aspects of the disturbed rocks show possible impact event – re-melted granitic clasts, deformation effects, on the edges of crater are some blocks which seem to have glassy cover.
+Meteorite impact is just one of the possible explanations, although some aspects of the disturbed rocks show a possible impact event – re-melted granitic clasts, deformation effects, on the edges of crater are some blocks that seem to have a glassy cover.

 - Rossi, A. P.; Baliva, A.; Piluso, E., New Indications for an impact origin of Temimichat crater, Mauritania.
 EGS – AGU – EUG Joint Assembly, Abstracts from the meeting held in Nice, France, 6 – 11 April 2003, abstract #7403.
 Accessed on December 26, 2012.

-In earlier times the nature here was less harsh, great cultures developed.
-People from those times have left countless cliff paintings and etchings, megaliths and abandoned towns.
+In earlier times nature here was less harsh, and great cultures developed.
+People from those times have left countless cliff paintings and etchings, megaliths, and abandoned towns.

-Nature of Mauritania also provides surprises – giant, smooth and very dark granite monoliths, rising hundreds of meters above the desert, and even wealth of life – millions of birds at the ocean and even unusual dwarf crocodiles in the desert plateau of Tagant.
+Nature of Mauritania also provides surprises – giant, smooth, and very dark granite monoliths that rise hundreds of meters above the desert, and even a wealth of life – millions of birds at the ocean, or unusual dwarf crocodiles in the desert plateau of Tagant.